vitorhcsousa/vitorhcsousa/README.md

 Data Scientist and Machine Learning Engineer with a profound focus on advancing the field of Deep Learning.
 Let's delve into my professional journey:

 - 🎓 Master's in Information Systems Engineering and Management from U. Minho
-- 💼 Currently contributing as a Data Scientist at FARFETCH
+- 💼 Currently contributing as a Data Scientist, with focus on GenAI, at Wellhub
 - 📚 Passionately dedicated to continuous learning and professional growth 🚀
 - 📖 Enthusiastic reader, particularly in the realms of Deep Learning literature 📚
 - ⚽ An avid football player and enthusiast ⚽